 Since the countries themselves are resposnible for programme implementation, different standards may be used in different countries in data collection and data preparation.
-When different standards may be used in data collection, the data users would have anturally thought of a concern “Is the data sufficient for the cross – country comparability?”

 The GGP Data Harmonization team is tasked to make the submitted data as cross – country comparable as possible.
 Before the data is available for the GGP users it will go through its production life cycle from processing, submission, harmonization, archiving and finally dissemination.
 The data disseminated through the GGP Data Archive are ready to be used in a cross-country comparative study.

 The GGP data life cycle can be split into 3 main sections: